ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 -----------------

 Save-and-restore data is persisted in a central service and is therefore accessible by multiple clients.
-Users should keep in mind that changes (e.g. new or deleted nodes) are not pushed to all clients.
+Users should keep in mind that changes (e.g. new or deleted nodes) are pushed by the service to all connected clients.
+If any other user is working in the save-and-restore app, saved changes may update the current view.
+For instance, if a folder node is expanded and another user adds an object (folder or configuration) to that folder, the new object will automatically be added to the expanded folder.

-Caution is therefore advocated when working on the nodes in the tree, in particular when changing the structure by copying, deleting or moving nodes.
+In other words, changes in the current view are triggered not only by the current user, but may be triggered as a result of changes done by others.

 Tree View Context Menu
 ----------------------